Charlie9009/CI_MS1_MYGYM/README.md

 * I used Iframes for the videos in this project and I had paragraphs within those Iframes "*Sorry, your browser does not support Iframes*".
 But text within the Iframes did not go thru the validator so I removed them.

+* The navigation bar did not push the other content down when opening.
+I fixed it by setting the logo and the navigation bar height to % instead of pixels.

+* I had issues with aria-labelledby for the login modal when running the validation.
+I fixed it by changing it to loginModal.

 ## Deployment

 * *The site was deployed to github pages.*